thecodesmith/gradle-enterprise-build-config-samples/gradle-enterprise-conventions-maven-extension/README.md

 This project contains the following:

 * `extension` - Contains the example convention extension that applies and configures Gradle Enterprise on projects
-* `example-builds` - A set of example builds that apply the convention extension for various Maven versions
+* `example-build` - An example build that applies the convention extension

 ### Running the example builds